Elvis!!! Ann-Margret!!! The 60th Anniversary Of VIVA LAS VEGAS!

 – Ann-Margret

-Their relationship lasted well beyond the production of the movie, ending officially when Elvis got married to Priscilla Beaulieu on May 1, 1967.
+The relationship between the pair lasted well beyond the production of the movie, ending officially when Elvis got married to Priscilla Beaulieu on May 1, 1967.
 Ann-Margret married television and film actor, producer, and screenwriter Roger Smith a week later.
 Both marriage ceremonies took place in Las Vegas.

 Reception and Legacy